JoanneGaeunSon/Moon/_posts/2018-09-04-a-new-blog-inning.md

 This blog is also a web dev side project for my portfolio, so it will be a constant work in progress!
 I hope to further improve it and add more features as I go, so expect changes!

-That being said, check out my first post about travelling: [Why I Always Choose the Window Seat](wanderso.me/why-i-always-choose-the-window-seat)
+That being said, check out my first post about travelling: [Why I Always Choose the Window Seat](https://wanderso.me/why-i-always-choose-the-window-seat/)

-Don't forget to [Subscribe](wanderso.me) by clicking the link if you want email updates for new posts :)!
+Don't forget to click [Subscribe](https://wanderso.me) if you want email updates for new posts :)!